 - Note: This is the name of the Current Item. - Text Field: This is the type of item that it is.
 Text Fields are items where you can enter text, such as typing in the blank spaces on a form.
-You have discussed several different item types now.
-They are Icons, Folders, Buttons, Labels, Headings and Text Fields.
+We have discussed several different item types now.
+They are lcons, Folders, Buttons, Labels, Headings and Text Fields.
 Formatted Text Fields can support special text, such as bold, italic and underline.
 Some can even hold pictures or videos, such as a web page or Email message.
 Unformatted fields support only plain upper and lower case letters as well as numbers, symbols and punctuation characters.
 The Notes app uses a formatted text field.
 You don't need to worry about changing formatting in this lesson. - Is Editing: This tells you that when you start typing, what you type will be entered into this field.
 This is important to listen for on screens with multiple Text Field items.
-If you don't hear this on the field you want to type into, you need to use an Activate gesture to start editing mode in that field. - Insertion Point at Start: An edit field has a start position and end position.
+If you don't hear this on the field you want to type into, you need to use an Activate gesture to start editing mode in that field. - Character mode.
+This indicates the current text navigation mode VoiceOver is set to.
+Text navigation modes will be discussed in the next lesson Editing Text. - Insertion Point at Start: An edit field has a start position and end position.
 In a blank edit field, the start point is the same as the end point.
 In Text Fields which contain text, the start point is directly before the first character.
 The end point is directly after the last character.